 Building Policies and Culture

 The Art & Architecture Building has been shared by Taubman College and the School of Art & Design since 1974.
-As a shared space, we have many combined and shared building policies and services.
-Taubman College occupies the west side of the building, which includes studio spaces on the third floor, in addition to the SAND and FAB Labs.
-Art & Design occupies the East side of the building.
+As a shared space, we have many combined building policies and services.
+Taubman College occupies the south side of the building, which includes studio spaces on the third floor, in addition to the SAND Lab and FABLab.
+Art & Design occupies the north side of the building.
 The courtyard and campus computing site are two examples of shared and communal space.

-The building has limited access hours for safety purposes.
-It is open and unlocked fall and winter terms from 7 am–10 pm weekdays; 7 am–7 pm weekends.
+The building is open and unlocked fall and winter terms from 7 AM–10 PM weekdays; 7 AM–7 PM weekends.
 After hours, members of the Art & Architecture community can use their MCard at the six main building entrances to access the building.

-First-aid kits are located at either end of the studio and within the Dean's office, supplied to treat minor cuts and injuries.
-Send an email to firstname.lastname@example.org if they are low.
+First-aid kits, located at either end of the third floor, across from the Media Center, and in the Dean's office, are supplied to treat minor cuts and injuries.
+Send an email to firstname.lastname@example.org if they need replenishing.
 Report any serious injuries to the Dean's Office and seek treatment at the University Hospital.
 In case of emergency contact 911.

 Rules for using lockers: